SeLite/SeLite.github.io/Components.md

 Additionally, get [AddOnsThirdParty](AddOnsThirdParty).
 See [SeleniumIDE](SeleniumIDE) for productivity tips.

 # Latest releases
-Background: All updates of add-ons are screened by Mozilla for security.
+Background: All updates of components (add-ons) are screened by Mozilla for security.
 You can get them at `download` links below.
 However, updates don't show up on add-ons' _info_ pages (nor at the above collection), until someone from Mozilla reviews them.
-If you've installed older versions of the add-ons, you won't get an automatic update until then either.
+If you've installed older versions of the components, you will get an automatic update with a delay.

 To get the latest releases, use the `download` links below for recent releases. **Ignore** the text: 'You should always use the latest version of an add-on.'
 Do not follow those _'latest version'_ links (which can be out of date).

 {::options parse_block_html="true" /}

-# Details on add-ons
+# Details on components
 {% comment %}Keep the following table sorted alphabetically.
 Using options parse_block_html="true" didn't help, so links are in HTML.{% endcomment %}
 <table class="table">
 <tbody>